 - Annex 7-9, Appendix 2.
 2 for elementary plate panels - Annex 7-9, Appendix 2.
 3 for overall stiffened panels - Annex 7-9, Appendix 2.
-4 for longitudinal stiffeners
+4 for longitudinal stiffeners σ_x , τ : Applied stress combination for buckling given in 4.

-Each failure limit state is defined by an equation, and $\gamma_c$ is to be determined such that it satisfies the equation.
-Fig 7.4.9 illustrates how the stress multiplication factor at failure, $\gamma_c$ of a structural member is determined for any combination of longitudinal and shear stress.
+Each failure limit state is defined by an equation, and γ_c is to be determined such that it satisfies the equation.
+Fig 7.4.9 illustrates how the stress multiplication factor at failure, γ_c of a structural member is determined for any combination of longitudinal and shear stress.

-- $\sigma_x, \tau$ : Applied stress combination for buckling given in 4. - $\sigma_c, \tau_c$ : Critical buckling stresses to be obtained according to Annex 7-9, Appendix 2 for the stress combination for buckling $\sigma_x$ and $\tau$ .
+σ_c, τ_c : Critical buckling stresses to be obtained according to Annex 7-9, Appendix 2 for the stress combination for buckling σ_r and τ .